 Mindfulness is a science-based practice that includes relaxation and breathing techniques, as well as cognitive restructuring of negative thoughts which has been shown to reduce anxiety and depression in those struggling with fertility challenges.
 Mindfulness teaches acceptance self-compassion and improvement in overall wellbeing.

-Support groups offers an emphatic space to express your emotions with couples who share similar experiences.
-Participating in an infertility support group can provide an outlet for discussing your struggles, reducing isolation and improve feelings of connectedness during this uncertain journey.
+Support groups offer an emphatic space to express your emotions with couples who share similar experiences.
+Participating in an infertility support group can provide an outlet for discussing your struggles, reducing isolation, and improving feelings of connectedness during this uncertain journey.
 You can find a number of support groups in the Chicagoland area by visiting the RESOLVE: The National Infertility Association website at http://www.resolve.org/support/support-groups.html.

 Erin Swinson, LPC, LMHCA, NCC

 Center for Disease Control.
 (2016, July 15).
 Infertility (Data file).
 Retrieved from https://www.cdc.gov/nchs/fastats/infertility.htm.
 Dormar, A.D.
 (2007, June).
 Infertility and Stress.
 Retrieved from Resolve Fact Sheet Series.